SkillsUnion/tamkeen-cloud/general-reference/naming-casing-and-commenting-conventions.md

 # Naming, Casing, and Commenting Conventions

 Naming, casing, and commenting are critical to software engineering because they help us communicate what our code does, preventing miscommunication and bugs.
-The following are Rocket Academy's naming, casing, and commenting conventions.
+The following are this bootcamp's naming, casing, and commenting conventions.

 ## Naming